frank-emrich/freezeml-pldi2020-artifact/README.md

 After starting the REPL, you can copy-paste a given example program, followed by `;;` and pressing enter.
 This will process the snippet and show its type.

-Files containging programs can be loaded by TODO PUT HERE.
+Files containging programs can be loaded by issuing the following in the REPL: `@load filepath/goes/here ;;`.

-### Running the test-suite
+### Running the Test-Suite

 Alternatively, you can invoke `./run-tests.sh` from the home directoy.
 This converts `examples.txt` into a file readable by Links' internal test driver,